True Beauty (webtoon)

 True Beauty (/ko/; lit.
 The Advent of a Goddess), also known as The Secret of Angel and other names, is a South Korean manhwa written and illustrated by Yaongyi.
 First published in Naver Webtoon from April 2, 2018, to June 28, 2023, it centers on a young woman who mastered the art of makeup in her teenage years in order to transform herself into a gorgeous "goddess" after being bullied and discriminated because of being perceived as ugly.

 As of January 2022, the official English version of True Beauty has accumulated 6.6 million subscribers and 825.9 million views.
 The comic updates every Wednesday.
 True Beauty was the third most viewed series on Webtoon in 2019 and a print version was released starting October 29, 2020 by Young Com.
-It was also adapted into a television series of the same name which premiered on tvN on December 9, 2020.
-An aeni series of the same name aired from August to October 2024.
-A second season has been announced.
+It was also adapted into a television series of the same name which premiered on tvN on December 9, 2020, and later received an aeni series of the same name which aired from August to October 2024 which can be seen on the streaming services Crunchyroll and U-Next.
+As of 2025, a second season has been announced.